Can you release super early to pay for a funeral?

 The timeline

-ATO online applications take up to 14 days.
-Paper applications take up to 28 days.
-After ATO approval, the super fund processes the release, which typically takes another 5 to 10 business days.
-Total: about 3 to 5 weeks from start to funds in hand.
+The ATO states online applications are generally assessed within 14 days, and paper applications can take up to 28 days.
+After ATO approval, the super fund processes the release, which usually takes a further few business days (the exact time varies by fund).
+Allow roughly 3 to 5 weeks from start to funds in hand.

 If the funeral cannot wait that long, the bank funeral exception is faster.
 Most major Australian banks pay the funeral director directly from the deceased's frozen account against the itemised invoice, usually within 1 to 2 weeks.
 See our bank account guide for detail.